-Ranked in the top 20 of UK universities.
+Ranked in the top 25 universities targeted by leading UK employers.
 We are committed to excellent teaching, world changing research and business innovation.